 Your doctor may recommend that you get vaccinations, such as a flu vaccine or pneumococcal vaccine, to prevent you from those illnesses.

-The Canadian Diabetes Association has a lot of information on diabetes and can link you to support groups.
+Diabetes Canada has a lot of information on diabetes and can link you to support groups.
 For more information, call 1-800-BANTING (1-800-226-8464) or see the organization's website: www.diabetes.ca.

 To prepare for your appointment, see the topic Making the Most of Your Appointment.